 Do you believe you deserve to be happy?

 That’s the biggest question of all.
 Before you answer, think really hard.
-Did you immediately jump to a negative conclusion?
+Did you immediately dismiss your need for happiness?
 It’s a reflex we women have developed over time.
 All of that putting everyone first and ourselves last will do that do a girl.
 If you’re not sure if you deserve to be happy, or if you don’t believe you’re worthy of it at all, do yourself this one little favor.
 Ask yourself what REAL evidence do you have in your life that makes you believe you’re not worthy?

 Whatever your past is.
 No matter what you may or may not believe about yourself.
 Take it coming from someone who once believed she wasn’t worthy of anything good and actually deserved to be unhappy (true story), it’s 100% possible to get to a place where you believe YOU’RE WORTH IT!